Robert Garofalo, MD, MPH | Division Head, Pediatrician (he/him)

 Mieata Johnson, MBA | Grant Accounting Specialist (she/her)

-Mieata is the Grant Accounting Specialist of the Division of Adolescent and Young Adult Medicine.
+Mieata is the Grant Accounting Specialist of The Potocsnak Family Division of Adolescent and Young Adult Medicine.
 Mieata has extensive knowledge in Excel, Accounting functions, working in Research with Principal Investigators and tracking budgets and expenses for research projects.
 Mieata received her advanced degrees in Accounting, Finance and Management from Robert Morris University in Illinois.

 Olive Stefanski, MFA | Gender Program Administrative Assistant (they/them/she/her)